Money tip – Know your spending

 Do you know your spending?

 Most people don’t know how much money they spend on a monthly or yearly basis.
-The ones that think they know how much they spend sort of know but typically underestimate.
+The ones that think they know how much they spend the sort of know but typically underestimate.

 Very few people know what they are spending and the ones that do, typically are in pretty good financial shape because they track and understand it.
 They are consciously aware.

-Tracking expenses takes effort, conscious awareness and ongoing work.
+Tracking expenses takes effort, conscious awareness, and ongoing work.
 Maybe that’s why most people don’t track expenses (or calories unless they want to lose weight).
 The trick is to keep it as simple and effortless as possible.
 The key is to turn it into a good life habit.